merenlab/anvio.org/tutorials/visualizing-mass-spec-data/index.md

 date: 2025-04-29
 tags: [metabolism, biogeochemistry, mass-spec, hands-on, beginner]
 comments: true
+image:
+  feature: /images/visualizing-mass-spec-data/Figure_13.png
+  display: false
 ---

 This is a **tutorial to explain how the anvi'o interactive interface can be used to visualize FT-ICR-MS data** that relies upon a real-world dataset.
+Some parts of the tutorial will be very specific to the dataset investigated for the particular reserach qeustion here, but once the input data is ready in an anvi'o compatible form, it will be much easeir for anyone to recognize how *their* data could also fit into that form.

 {:.notice}
 This tutorial is tailored for anvi'o `v8` but will probably work for later versions as well (perhaps with minor command modifications).
 You can learn the version of your installation by running `anvi-interactive -v` in your terminal.